conqp/mcipc/docs/source/query.rst

     print(full_stats)

-The type of `full_stats` is a named tuple with the following properties:
+The type of `full_stats` is *FullStats*, a named tuple with the following properties:

 * `type`: The packet type (`Type`, protocol information).
 * `session_id`: The query's session ID (`int`, protocol information).